y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Sep 04, 2023</time> Played Summer of 69' by Bryan Adams for tomorrow.

 - <time>Sep 03, 2023</time> I am Iron Man.
 Also, Heartbreaker!
 Will finish learning it by Friday.

 - <time>Aug 21, 2023</time> Finished an audition.